 The Sean Ellis Survey Method

 Ellis said the reason his survey is effective is because it identifies a company’s core customers, so firms can build accurate user personas and marketing campaigns around them.
-As reported by Rahul Vohra, the founder and CEO of Superhuman in First Round, “when Hiten Shah posed Ellis’ question to 731 Slack users in a 2015 open research project, 51 percent of these users responded that they would be very disappointed without Slack.”
+As reported by Rahul Vohra, the founder and CEO of Superhuman in First Round, “when Hiten Shah posed one of Ellis’ questions to 731 Slack users in a 2015 open research project, 51 percent of these users responded that they would be very disappointed without Slack.”

 Evidence the software tool had product-market fit was borne out in Slack’s later success.

 But even for companies that don’t initially meet the 40 percent threshold, the results of the survey are instructive.
-When Ellis was working for San Francisco-based Lookout, only 7 percent of survey respondents said they would be very disappointed if they could no longer use the product.
+When Ellis was working for San Francisco-based Lookout, only seven percent of survey respondents said they would be very disappointed if they could no longer use the product.

 In light of the survey, Ellis said, the mobile security company quickly shifted its business model.
 It had initially placed equal value on five or six different sets of mobile apps and security software products, but it was the antivirus software that drew the most enthusiasm.